Q-Bert-Reynolds/gbedit/README.md

 Python scripts

+- duplicate functioality (like the PascalCase function) should be moved to library file
 - avatar directional maps should be organized into arrays
+- only update .asm file when PNG or TMX files change
 - handle 1bpp and rle images
-- only update .asm file when png changes
 - identify animations - same size, numbered names (name0, name1, etc)

 Intro